 The effect of colchicine in the primary management of acute pericarditis has subsequently been evaluated in two randomized trials:

-A 2012 systematic review and meta-analysis (published prior to the ICAP results) included the results of five published clinical trials (795 patients, mean follow-up 13 months) that evaluated the efficacy and safety of colchicine for pericarditis prevention, including three double-blind, randomized trials and two open-label, randomized trials .
+●A 2012 systematic review and meta-analysis (published prior to the ICAP results) included the results of five published trials (795 patients, mean follow-up 13 months) that evaluated the efficacy and safety of colchicine for pericarditis prevention, including three double-blind, randomized trials and two open-label, randomized trials .
 Colchicine use was associated with a reduced risk of recurrent pericarditis during follow-up (RR = 0.40, 95% CI 0.30-0.54) without a significantly higher risk of adverse events.

-The 2004 ESC guidelines, published before the COPE and ICAP trials and the 2012 meta-analysis, concluded that the weight of evidence supported the efficacy of colchicine (0.5 to 1 mg/day, no loading dose and weight adjusted doses: 0.5 mg once of <70 kg, otherwise 0.5 mg twice daily for three months), alone or in combination with NSAIDs, in the treatment of acute pericarditis .
-The findings in the COPE and ICAP trials and subsequent meta-analysis, including the relative lack of toxicity, provide additional support for the efficacy and minimal toxicity of colchicine when added to NSAIDs in acute pericarditis (table 1).
+The 2004 ESC guidelines, published before the COPE and ICAP trials and the subsequent meta-analyses, concluded that the weight of evidence supported the efficacy of colchicine (0.5 to 1 mg/day, no loading dose and weight adjusted doses: 0.5 mg once of <70 kg, otherwise 0.5 mg twice daily for three months), alone or in combination with NSAIDs, in the treatment of acute pericarditis .
+The findings in the subsequent trials and meta-analyses, including the relative lack of toxicity, support the addition of colchicine to NSAIDs in acute pericarditis (table 1).
 Findings of the COPE and ICAP studies are applicable only to adults without elevated levels of aminotransferases, creatinine, or troponin and those without liver disease, myopathy, blood dyscrasias, or inflammatory bowel disease.
 Pregnant or lactating women were also excluded as well as patients with bacterial or neoplastic pericarditis.

 Colchicine is typically well tolerated.
 Side effects, most commonly gastrointestinal (eg, diarrhea, nausea, vomiting), are uncommon at low doses (0.5 to 1.2 mg per day), even when given continuously over years.
 Less common (<1 percent) side effects include bone marrow suppression, hepatotoxicity, and myotoxicity.
 Chronic renal insufficiency leading to increased colchicine levels appears to be the major risk factor for side effects and other possible negative interactions.
 In addition, colchicine has drug interactions and altered metabolism in certain patient populations.
 (See "Treatment of acute gout", section on 'Safety of colchicine'.)